Class Queue<E, R>

 Returns U

-The reduce method is returning the final value of the accumulator after iterating over all the elements in the array and applying the callback function to each element.
+The reverse() method is returning the modified object itself (this) after reversing the elements in the array and resetting the offset to 0.

 • Time Complexity: O(1) Space Complexity: O(1)